alexdcodes/alexdcodes/README.md

 - Inspiring people to use open source software & tinker with cybersec.
 - I am currently living in the terminal, feel free to pipe me to /usr/bin with a cronjob, or add me to .bashrc, to keep me running with a top secret alias. adds mystery..names are boring.
 - Used to be a Red Star OS Kernel Developer but Kim and I had a falling out like Eminem....
 - Currently the only DOS Box i use is: Windows 3.1 for Microsoft Encarta.
-It was the only useful floppy i had except for Wolfenstein, both are educational.
+It was the only useful floppy i had except for Reader Rabbit & Wolfenstein.
+I guess ill eventually have to use it just as a blue clock.
 - Contact me if you want to work on anything related to OS/Cloud security, debugging & SaaS hosting ..
 ![baybi](https://github.com/alexdcodes/alexdcodes/assets/23444429/9c65dd66-72c7-4bc0-a7f9-19a5aa27370c)